kmacko265/business-performance-analysis-2023-2024/README.md

 ### Business Interpretation
 Volume-driven products may be effective for customer acquisition or bundling strategies, while value-driven products represent critical revenue contributors but also introduce concentration risk.

+### Additional Insight – Revenue vs Volume Leaders
+The top products by revenue differ entirely from the top products by sales volume.
+Revenue is mostly concentrated in a small number of high-priced products.

 ## Files Structure
 *(optional)*